smbanerjee/Tlalica_three-way_hybrids/design_testing_ancestryinfer/README.md

 * **FigS3.R**
 	* *Description: Script to plot results of applying ancestryinfer in the three source population mode to X. birchmanni x X. malinche hybrid populations that are not sympatric with X. variatus.*

+* **FigS4.R**
+	* *Description: Script to plot the proportion of the genome inferred to be derived from X. variatus in individuals phenotypically determined to be X. variatus at the Tlalica site upon collection.*

+* **FigS7.R**
+	* *Description: Script to plot the error rates for local ancestry inference in simulations of early generation three way hybrids and of X.mal x X. bir hybrids.*

+* **FigS8.R**
+	* *Description: Script to plot the error rates for local ancestry inference from simulations using incorect priors for time of initial admixture and incorrect intial admixture proportions.*

+* **FigS9.R**
+	* *Description: Script to plot the error rates for local ancestry inference from simulations where initial admixture was 25 and 50 generations between the present.*